hoverflies

 The larvae feed on aphids.
 Europe, North America.

 Epistrophe nitidicollis.
 Male.
 Genus: Epistrophe. ..
 Epistrophe nitidicollis.
 Male.
 Genus: Epistrophe.
 Male.
 Epistrophe nitidicollis.
 Female.
 Genus: Epistrophe. .
 Epistrophe nitidicollis.
 Female.
 Genus: Epistrophe.
 Female.
-Epistrophe nitidicollis.
+Dark-backed Smoothtail (Epistrophe nitidicollis).
 Genus: Epistrophe.
 Family hoverflies (Syrphidae).

 A hoverfly with yellow antennae and a very shiny thorax.
 On the scutellum are black hairs (a difference with the other similar species).